-Items Implementation Status Deviations from "Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and reasons Yes No Description IX.Please describe the improved situation o f Corporate gove mance evaluation results from TWSE recenct year, and please list th e priority improved items for the non-improved items.
-Improved items: (I) If the audit fees dose not exceed the (I) If the audit fees dose not exceed the non-audit fees from audit firm?
-Ans: The audit fees dose not exceed d the non-audit fe es from audit firm in 2016.
-Priority improved items: (I) If the Company has disclosed the re elated information about shareholders' meeting on the Company's website?
-Ans: The Company will plan to disc close the related nformation about the shareholders' meeting on the Company's webs site.
-(II) If the Company uses the electronics s vote on shareho lders' meeting?
-Ans: The Company will use the ele Ans: The Company will use the electronics vote on shareholders' meeting based on the related laws and regulations.
+Items Implementation Status Deviations from "Corporate Governance Best-Practice Principles for TWSE/TPEx itenis Yes No Description Listed Companies" and reasons IX.Please describe the improved situation of f Cor porate e governance evaluation results from TWSE recenct year, and please list th e priority improved items for the non-improved items.
+Improved items: None.
+Priority improved items: (I) If the Company has disclosed the re elated infor mation about shareholders' meeting on the Company's website?
+Ans: The Company will plan to disc close the re lated information about the shareholders' meeting on the Company's webs site.
+(II) If the Company uses the electronics s vote on sł nareholders' meeting?
+Ans: The Company will use the elec ctroni cs vo te on shareholders' meeting based on the related laws and regulations.
 (III) If the Company has established the contact section of Stakeholder Engagement to understand and reply the questions?
 Ans: The Company will establish the contact information about the contact section of Stakeholder Engagement.